charles-river-analytics/VSDK-Unreal/README.md

 # VSDK Unreal Edition

 The road to developing XR content is full of obstacles.
-VSDK is made by XR developers for XR developers to remove some of those common roadblocks so you can focus on building real interactive experiences.
+VSDK is made by XR developers for XR developers to remove some of those obstacles so you can focus on building real interactive experiences.

-Originally built for the Unity 3D engine, we've worked hard to build a spiritual port that brings the same time-saving features of VSDK Unity to the Unreal Engine.
+Originally built for the Unity 3D engine, VSDK Unreal brings the same time-saving features to the Unreal Engine.

-While it should be compatible with previous versions of Unreal Engine as well, use with Unreal Engine 4.26 for best results.
+While VSDK Unreal should be compatible with previous versions of Unreal Engine, use with Unreal Engine 4.26 for best results.

-**We are currently launching the VSDK Unreal Edition project.Documentation is coming to the GitHub wiki soon.
-In the meantime, please be patient as we finalize setup**
+**We are currently launching the VSDK Unreal Edition project.
+Documentation is coming to the GitHub wiki soon.
+In the meantime, please be patient as we finalize setup.**

 ## Disclaimer